mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-binary.md

 ---
-title: Building From Nightly
+title: Building From Binaries
 layout: android-tutorial
 prev_next:
     prev: hello-earth.html
     next: your-first-globe-or-map.html
 ---

-If you want the latest and greatest improvements to WhirlyGlobe-Maply you can use nightly or feature based builds.
-Take a look at the [nightly versions](/WhirlyGlobe/builds/builds.html) page.
-From there you can get feature branch builds or just a nightly build.
-We'll show you how to use them here.
+The simplest way to start using WhirlyGlobe-Maply is the pre-built binary.
+Take a look at the [builds page](/WhirlyGlobe/builds/builds.html) page.
+From there you can get the AAR file, and we'll show you how to use it here.

-### Pick the version you need

-Just go to the [Automated Builds](/WhirlyGlobe/builds/builds.html) page and choose the version you want to use.

-You have two flavours:

-  - _Nightly builds_: surprisingly, this is the version built every night (it's night for us, anyway).
-Use this version if you're sure that one specific change was included in that or previous days.
-  - _Commit or Push builds_: this happens when someone pushes a change to one of the development branches.
-Use this version if you know the build number that includes your desired change or we pointed you here directly.

-Once you've chosen the right version, just download the `.aar` file from the [builds table](/WhirlyGlobe/builds/builds.html).

 ### Copy and Include AAR

-Copy your just downloaded `.aar` file into your app's `libs` directory.
+Copy your just-downloaded `.aar` file into your app's `libs` directory:

 ```
-WhirlyGlobe/WhirlyGlobeSrc/HelloEarth/app/libs
+HelloEarth/app/libs
 ```

 Rename it to `WhirlyGlobeMaply.aar`.